JustinVessale/vessaleOne/README.md

 # Vessale Restaurant Ordering System

+> **⚠️ IMPORTANT: This project uses AWS Amplify Gen 2 exclusively.
+All commands, patterns, and solutions MUST follow Gen 2 paradigms.
+Do NOT use Gen 1 commands like `amplify push` - only use Gen 2 commands like `npx ampx push` or `npx ampx sandbox`.**

 A modern, responsive web application for restaurant menu browsing and online ordering, built with React, TypeScript, and AWS Amplify Gen 2.

 ## Features